Fevers (T > 38) that occur with cytotoxic chemotherapy.

-Pulmonary moulds may best be found early with a chest CT (PubMed) that demonstrates a halo (Aspergillus) or reverse halo sign (Mucormycosis); Aspergillus can be diagnosed with the serum galactomannnan assay.
-With return of the WBC patients with aspergillus pneumonia can get acutely worse and that, it turns out, is a good sign (PubMed).
+Pulmonary molds may best be found early with a chest CT (PubMed) that demonstrates a halo (Aspergillus) or reverse halo sign (Mucormycosis).
+Aspergillus can be diagnosed with the serum galactomannnan assay.
+With return of the WBC patients with Aspergillus pneumonia can get acutely worse and that, it turns out, is a good sign (PubMed).
 CT guided aspiration of pulmonary infiltrates has a reasonable yield in one study (PubMed).

 CT's done early can be false positive (PubMed); small nodules are common.